 On April 10, 2017, Mr. David Vanston entered into an Employment Agreement with Volition Diagnostics, or the Vanston UK Employment Agreement.
 Pursuant to the terms of the Vanston UK Employment Agreement, Mr. Vanston shall serve as Chief Financial Officer of Volition Diagnostics.
 Volition Diagnostics will also make available the services of Mr. Vanston, as Chief Financial Officer, to VolitionRx and its other subsidiaries, pursuant to services agreements entered into by and between Volition Diagnostics and VolitionRx or its subsidiaries.
-The Vanston UK Employment Agreement continues until terminated by either party providing not less than three months' notice.
-In exchange for his services, Mr. Vanston shall receive, among other things (i) £12,813 GBP per month (increased from £12,500 GBP on June 1, 2018) from Volition Diagnostics (subject to annual review and adjustment); and (ii) a lump sum severance payment if terminated by Volition Diagnostics without cause (as per the agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period.
-Effective from April 1, 2017, Mr. Vanston additionally receives a payment of £641 GBP per month (increased from £625 GBP on June 1, 2018) toward the Volition Diagnostics UK Group Personal Pension Plan (as described in detail below under the section entitled Long-Term Incentive Plans).
+The Vanston UK Employment Agreement continues until terminated by either party providing not less than three months' notice and provides for a six month non-compete following termination.
+In exchange for his services, Mr. Vanston shall receive, among other things (i) £13,197 GBP per month (increased from £12,813 GBP on June 1, 2019) from Volition Diagnostics (subject to annual review and adjustment); and (ii) a severance payment if terminated by Volition Diagnostics (except in limited circumstances specified in the Vanston UK Employment Agreement that generally constitute cause, such as a repeated breach of the Agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period less income tax and National Insurance contributions, payable in equal monthly installments during such notice period.
+Effective from April 1, 2017, Mr. Vanston additionally receives a payment of £660 GBP per month (increased from £641 GBP on June 1, 2019) toward the Volition Diagnostics UK Group Personal Pension Plan (as described in detail in the section of this Proxy Statement entitled Long-Term Incentive Plans).
 The foregoing description of the Vanston UK Employment Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q filed with the SEC on May 11, 2017.